 Evodia Extract, Evodia Lepta, Evodiae, Evodiae Fructus, Evodia Fruit, Evodiamine, Evodia officinalis, Evodia rutaecarpa, Extrait d'Evodia, E. rutaecarpa, E. officinalis, Gosyuyu, San Cha Ku, Wu-Chu-Yu, Wu-Zhu-Yu.

 Overview InformationEvodia is a tree that is native to China and Korea.
-Evodia fruit, which has a strong bitter taste, is commonly used in Traditional Chinese Medicine.
+Evodia fruit is commonly used in Traditional Chinese Medicine.
 The fruit and root bark are also used as medicine in other herbal practice.

 How does it work?Chemicals contained in evodia might have several effects in the body.
 They might decrease pain and swelling (inflammation), decrease diarrhea, decrease blood pressure, stimulate the heart, and have many other effects.
 But these effects have only been shown in animals.
 There is not enough information to know if evodia has these effects in people.

 Uses & Effectiveness